Job shadowing allows you to:

 What to do Before, During & After Job Shadowing

-- Contact the employer to confirm the time and date of your shadowing experience.
+- Contact the organization or company to confirm the time and date of your shadowing experience.

 - Remember that the employer is volunteering to host you.
 Be respectful of their time.